zammad/zammad-user-documentation/extras/profile-and-settings.rst

     absence, and have a custom :doc:`overview </basics/find-ticket/browse>` created to help keep track of your tickets.

-    .. note:: 🔔 You **will** continue to receive notifications while you are absent.
+    You will reveive notifications while you are absent.

 :Overviews:
    Tired of the overview order your admin decided on?
 This section allows